 - bake until golden brown.

 Do you have to use a homemade pastry crust?

 No, you don’t have to use homemade pastry.
 If you don’t want to make your own pie crust, there’s no shame in using a frozen deep-dish pre-made crust or refrigerated store-bought crust.
 This is a terrific shortcut so no worries.

 What if you want to make a crustless Quiche Lorraine?

 If you prefer to skip the crust all-together, simple follow the instructions for our Crustless Asparagus Cheese Pie recipe.
 Replace the asparagus with cooked bacon and bake as directed.
 Done and done!

 Can Quiche Lorraine be made ahead?

-There are several options for making Quiche Lorraine ahead of time.
+There are several options for making this tart ahead of time.

 - First, you can make and bake your pastry shell and store in an airtight container at room temperature up to 24 hours before filling.
 You can also make and freeze a pre-baked pie crust for later use.

-- Or, you can prepare the quiche as directed, bake, cool, cover and refrigerate until needed.
-To reheat, cover the cold quiche with aluminum foil and bake at 350 degrees F for about 30 minutes.
+- Or, you can prepare the recipe as directed, bake, cool, cover and refrigerate until needed.
+To reheat, cover with aluminum foil and bake at 350 degrees F for about 30 minutes.
 This method also works well for reheating leftovers.

 - Baked quiche can be frozen, well sealed, for up to 3 months.
-Reheat the quiche wrapped in foil and bake for 35 to 40 minutes.
+Reheat wrapped in foil and bake for 35 to 40 minutes.

 Can you freeze an unbaked quiche?